groninge01/docs-v3/docs/developer-reference/contracts/buffer-router-api.md

     uint256 minIssuedShares
 ) external returns (uint256 issuedShares);
 ```
 Adds liquidity for the first time to one of the Vault's internal ERC4626 buffers.
 Buffer operations will revert until the buffer is initialized.
+To avoid unexpected behavior, always initialize buffers before creating or initializing any pools that contain the wrapped tokens to be used with them.

 **Parameters:**